-Table Α Qua litative disclosures Qua a) Information relating to the bodies that oversee remuneration III. make annual recommendations to the Board on the arrangements for risk and financial control personne III. approve annually the remuneration to the Board on Remuneration Policy.
-The GRC comprises 4 non-executive directors: the Chair of the Deputy Chair of the Board, the Chair of the Rack Committee a the Audit Committee.
-The GRC may engage independent consultants to provide addithe GRC engaged Mercer (Australia) Pty Ltd (Mercer), Human Consultants, to provide advice about remuneration for the Clamanagement team.
-Senior managers and material risk takers include: nuneration; nuneration nuneration e. oard, the the Chair of b) Information Senior Managers Material risk-taker Description Chief Executive Officer Chief Financial Officer Chief Risk Officer General Counsel and Company Secretary Executive Manager Strategic Marketing Executive Manager Retail Banking Treasurer Chief Information Officer Executive Manager Human Resources Persons subject to bonus or performance based remuneration.
-Number 9 b) Information relating to the design and structure of at quality employees are employed, reta ance with their responsibilities, skills and remuneration processes.
+Table Гable A Qua litative disclosures Qudos Mutual Limited (QML) has established a Governance and Remuneration Committee (GRC) whose responsibilities include to: 1. make annual recommendations to the Board on the remunerati of the CEO, Executive Team and Internal Audit Manager; 11. make annual recommendations to the Board on the remunerati arrangements for risk and financial control personnel; 11. approve annually the remuneration of other managers; 12. report management remuneration to the Board; 23. v. review and make recommendations to the Board on the Remuneration Policy.
+The GRC comprises 4 non-executive directors: the Chair of the Board, the Deputy Chair of the Board, the Chair of the Risk Committee and the Chair the Audit Committee.
+The GRC may engage independent consultants to provide advice.
+In 201 the GRC engaged Mercer (Australia) Pty Ltd (Mercer), Human Resource Consultants, to provide advice about remuneration for the CEO and management team.
+Senior managers and material risk takers include: Description Number Senior Managers Chief Executive Officer 9 oard, the the Chair of source and Material risk-taker Chief Financial Officer Chief Risk Officer General Counsel and Company Secretary Executive Manager Strategic Marketing Executive Manager Retail Banking Treasurer Chief Information Officer Executive Manager Human Resources Persons subject to bonus or performance based remuneration.
+0 b) Information relating to the design and structure of at quality employees are employed, retainnce with their responsibilities, skills and ined and remuneration processes.